 To shift left is to incorporate testing earlier in the development process.
 Instead of waiting for a separate testing phase, you perform recurring QA throughout coding.
 This helps identify issues immediately – when they are easier and less costly to fix and before they can cause problems in production.

-When embracing DevOps practices, fostering a culture of open communication and knowledge sharing is crucial.
+Fostering a culture of open communication and knowledge sharing is crucial to embracing DevOps practices.
 Effective documentation is a valuable resource for developers, enabling them to understand complex systems, track changes, and troubleshoot issues efficiently.

 Neglecting documentation or withholding information across teams can slow down the entire process.